bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/fpo.png" caption="" %}

 ## Make it maintainable
-Many pattern libraries fall into a state of disrepair because the level of effort required to update patterns or documentation is far too high.
-If a pattern library is difficult to update, people will eventually stop updating it and the pattern library will die on the vine.
-Making updates to UI patterns and documentation should be as frictionless as possible, and reducing this friction involves careful consideration from both a technological and workflow standpoint.
+Many pattern libraries fall into a state of disrepair because the effort required to update patterns and documentation is far too high.
+If a pattern library is difficult and time consuming to update, people will eventually stop updating it and the pattern library will begin its drift into oblivion.
+Making updates to UI patterns and documentation should be as frictionless as possible, so reducing this friction should become a high priority for the team responsible for maintaining it.
+This involves careful consideration from both a technological and workflow standpoint.

-### The Holy Grail
+### In search of the Holy Grail
 **The design system Holy Grail involves creating an environment where the pattern library and production environment are perfectly in sync**.
-The idea of the Holy Grail is that you can make a change to a UI pattern, and those changes will be automatically reflected in both the pattern library and anywhere the pattern is included in production.
+The idea is that you should be able to make a change to a UI pattern and see those changes automatically reflected in both the pattern library and anywhere the pattern is included in production.

-{% include figure.html src="../images/content/workflow-system-first.png" caption="The Holy Grail of design systems is one where making a change to the system will " %}
+{% include figure.html src="../images/content/workflow-system-first-holy-grail.png" caption="The Holy Grail of design systems is one where one can make a change to a UI pattern and have it simultaneously update the pattern library and production environments." %}

+The Holy Grail removes any duplication of effort and ensures the pattern library and the applications using the patterns remain synchronized.
 Sounds like a dream, right?

 As it turns out, this dream can be a reality.
-Organizations like Lonely Planet established a Holy Grail-style design system called [Rizzo](http://rizzo.lonelyplanet.com/) to serve their products.
+Lonely Planet, the travel guide company, established a Holy Grail-style design system they call [Rizzo](http://rizzo.lonelyplanet.com/).

-{% include figure.html src="../images/fpo.png" caption="" %}
+{% include figure.html src="../images/content/rizzo.png" caption="Lonely Planet created an API for their UI patterns that is consumed by both their pattern library and production environment.
+By architecting things in this manner, changing UI patterns automatically update both the pattern library and production environment, keeping things in sync and thereby achieving the Holy Grail." %}

+Achieving the design system Holy Grail is no easy task, as it requires sophisticated technical architecture and smart people to set it up.
+How you go about chasing the Holy Grail will very much depend on the technical

-- Sharing CSS and JS with the production environment is relatively easy, but sharing markup is tough.
+In my experience, I've found that sharing CSS and JS with the production environment is relatively easy, but sharing markup is tough.
+- In
 - Using HTML templating languages create Templating language should match the production environment - The closer you get to .
 - Look for opportunities to automate documentation
 - [Using Grunt with Pattern Lab](http://bradfrost.com/blog/post/using-grunt-with-pattern-lab/)